zxc916684603/ecs/intl.en-US/User Guide/Cloud disks/Resize cloud disks/Overview.md

 ## System disks {#section_xhc_q4g_ydb .section}

 By using the **Change system disk** feature, you can keep the system disk size unchanged or increase the size only, but not reduce the size.
-For example, before changing, the system disk of a CentOS instance is of 35 GiB, so it must be equal to or greater than 35 GiB **after changing**.
+For example, before changing, the system disk of a CentOS instance is of 35 GiB, so it must be equal to or greater than 35 GiB after changing.
 The size limit for changing is determined by the image and the current size of the system disk, as displayed in the following table.

 |Image|Size limit \(GiB\)|
 |:----|:-----------------|